davidgasquez/handbook/content/values.md

 - Enjoy Life.
 Appreciate the fact that [you're alive](https://youtu.be/9D05ej8u-gU).
 Be grateful about it and practice [mindfulness](https://youtu.be/hQo-CQzoW24).
 - Make time to reflect.
 Don't waste time doing anything by momentum if you don't enjoy it.
 Not doing something that isn't worth doing is a wonderful way to spend your time.
 Happiness is a choice.
+- Be aware of your internal state.
+Making this more visible makes a better feedback loop.
 - One task at a time.
 No distractions.
 - KISS.
 When [communicating](communications.md), do it in a clear and concise way.
 When [facing a problem](rationality.md#problem-solving), prefer a **lean** approach with a simple solution and built upon it.
 Re-framing questions will make easy to give simpler solutions.
 What would this look like if it was simple?
 - Remove friction.
 Focus on essentials.